ni1o1/transbigdata/README.md

 ## Usage

-The following example shows how to use the TransBigData to quickly extract trip OD from taxi GPS data:
+The following example shows how to use the TransBigData to extract Origin-Destination(OD) information of taxi trips from taxi GPS data:

     import transbigdata as tbd
     #Read the data